PanosK92/panoskarabelas/source/content/posts/screen_space_shadows.md

 If we enable shadow mapping, we can introduce some nice large-scale detail, a nice first step.
 {{< figure src="/media/post_sss_active_sm.png" alt="image" caption="Shadow mapping" class="center" >}}

-What if we enable screen space shadows ?
+What if we enable screen space shadows?
 Well, we get some nice small-scale detail.
 {{< figure src="/media/post_sss_active_sss.png" alt="image" caption="Screen space shadows" class="center" >}}

 The key lies in enabling both as we can get the best of both worlds.